0xcaff/duckdb_protobuf/README.md

 * doesn't support a few types (bytes, maps, {s,}fixed{32,64}, sint{32,64}), contributions and even feedback that these field types are used is welcome!
-* execution is single threaded (limitations of the rust bindings)
-* no community plugin due to lack of out of tree build support from duckdb community repository

 i'm releasing this to understand how other folks are using protobuf streams and duckdb. i'm open to PRs, issues and other feedback.